Braemar (LSE: BMS)

 Braemar is the second largest shipbroker in the world, providing broking services to the dry cargo, deep sea tanker, specialised tanker and sale and purchase markets.
 It also addresses the fast-growing areas of offshore and renewables, securities and financial markets.

 The global deep sea shipping fleet has been steadily expanding.
-A key driver has been growing international trade, which is likely to continue and should have a direct benefit on the shipbroking industry.
-Some charter rates are currently very high, for example tanker ship charter rates, while others, like the Baltic Dry Index, are broadly within a historical average range and other indicators such as fleet age and low new vessel order books for certain key trades point to greater future demand, thus balancing risks and growth.
+A key driver has been growing international trade, which is likely to continue and should be a direct benefit to the shipbroking industry.
+Some charter rates are currently very high, for example tanker ship charter rates, while others, like the Baltic Dry Index, are broadly within a historical average range, and other indicators, such as fleet age and low new vessel order books for certain key trades, point to greater future demand, thus balancing risks and growth.

 Latest Insights